JMankewitz/jmank.io_old/index.md

 ## Some Facts About Me
 * I use she/her and they/them pronouns.
 This means I am comfortable being referred to with either set of pronouns, and appreciate a mix of the two.
 For example you can say "Jess is cool; I heard they're from LA!
 She was just complaining about the traffic."
 * Before I was a researcher, I was a babysitter, an IT consultant, a dog trainer, a teacher-in-training, and, briefly, an aspiring astrobiologist.
 I'm proud of my varied background and am always happy to chat about it!
 * When I'm not staring at the computer, I'm usually knitting, cross stitching, bookbinding, printmaking, or picking up a new hobby of the month.
-I like say I'm a "Jack of all trades, master of one or two."
+I like to say I'm a "Jack of all trades, master of one or two."

 ## Collaboration